ben-dh3/CV/README.md

 **Organisation**

 As part of the management team at Waterstones Cafe I was responsible for delegating tasks and organising the team.
-Motivating team by including them in management decisions, we decided together about product changes and furniture layout to support sales, contributing to an increase in sales YOY.
+Motivating them by including them in management decisions, we decided together about product changes and furniture layout to support sales, contributing to an increase in sales YOY.

 ## Education